 We've looked at Japan's top 3 ramen classifications, but there are many more types that we'll briefly summarize.
 It is also worth noting that ramen can be classified by ingredients, meat and even the type of broth (we saw the base of the broth).

-White hot water souppaitan [パイタン] – It has a cloudy color and pork or chicken meat can be used, along with vegetables and fish bones.
+Hot white soup - paitan [パイタン] - It has a cloudy color and can use pork or chicken, along with vegetables and fish bones.
 The white broth is called sayu [白湯] while the traditional broth is shoyu [清湯].

-Soup broth – jingtan [チンタン] – Dashi soup without turbidity, egg white is used to remove turbidity.
-It tends to have a more refreshing taste compared to white hot water soup broth.
+Soup broth - jingtan [チンタン] - Dashi soup without cloudiness, uses egg white to remove cloudiness.
+It tends to have a fresher taste compared to white hot water soup broth.

-Curry soup – karedashi [カレー出汁] – Shops specializing in curry ramen often use spices to combine with the curry.
-Many have claimed the creation of curry-based ramen broth, but its origin is uncertain.
+Curry soup - karedashi [カレー出汁] - Specialty curry ramen shops usually use seasonings to complement the curry.
+Many have claimed to create the curry-based ramen broth, but its origin is uncertain.

 Remembering that the soups and broths above are used together with base broth that can be salt, soy sauce or miso.
 There are other types of ramen or noodle recipes that can be mentioned below:

-TanTan Men – Lamen that originated in China, well seasoned, for those who like stronger and spicy flavors.
-Tanmen is a savory noodle soup made by boiling the soup and noodles together with other base ingredients.
+TanTan Men – Noodles that originated in China, well-seasoned, for those who enjoy stronger and spicier flavors.
+Tanmen is a savory noodle soup made by boiling the soup and noodles along with other base ingredients.

 Tsuke Men – Ramen where the noodles are served separately and you have to dip them in the thick sauce while eating.

-• Chanponmen [チャンポン麺] made from fried meat and vegetables with eggs;
+- Chanponmen [チャンポン麺] made of fried meat and vegetables with eggs;

 Typical Ramen Toppings